DmitriyMazur/jmeter-bitbucket/README.md

 This repository is designed for conducting performance tests using Apache JMeter.
 The project includes a Bitbucket pipeline configuration for running tests automatically and a Dockerfile for building a JMeter environment with additional plugins.
-Below, you'll find instructions on how to get strtaed with theproject , adding new JMeter tests, running tests on Bitbucket, and developing locally.
+Below, you'll find instructions on how to get started with the project , adding new JMeter tests, running tests on Bitbucket, and developing locally.

 ### Execute Existing Test on Bitbucket